joaobarcia/Pointsquare/README.md

 **Goals**

-* Users can register, login,
+* Users can register, login (tricky part is interaction accounts package with OrientDB..)

 * Browse/search through existing concepts and lessons with a soundcloud/rdio/airbnb inspired search UI